Domo (NASDAQ:DOMO) PT Raised to $83.00

-Domo (NASDAQ:DOMO) had its price objective boosted by Morgan Stanley from $76.00 to $83.00 in a report published on Friday morning, Analyst Price Targets reports.
-The firm currently has an overweight rating on the stock.
+Domo (NASDAQ:DOMO) had its target price upped by Morgan Stanley from $76.00 to $83.00 in a report issued on Thursday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s target price would suggest a potential upside of 43.97% from the stock’s current price.

-A number of other research firms have also recently commented on DOMO.
-Needham & Company LLC upped their price objective on Domo from $85.00 to $91.00 and gave the company a buy rating in a report on Thursday, March 18th.
-Cowen upped their price objective on Domo from $72.00 to $85.00 and gave the company an outperform rating in a report on Friday, March 12th.
-Zacks Investment Research cut Domo from a hold rating to a sell rating in a research note on Thursday, March 18th.
-UBS Group upgraded Domo from a neutral rating to a buy rating and upped their price target for the stock from $40.00 to $90.00 in a research note on Monday, March 22nd.
-Finally, JMP Securities upped their price target on Domo from $80.00 to $89.00 and gave the stock an outperform rating in a research note on Tuesday, March 16th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus price target of $76.86.
+A number of other equities analysts also recently commented on the company.
+JMP Securities lifted their price objective on Domo from $80.00 to $89.00 and gave the stock an “outperform” rating in a research report on Tuesday, March 16th.
+Zacks Investment Research downgraded Domo from a “hold” rating to a “sell” rating in a research report on Thursday, March 18th.
+Needham & Company LLC lifted their price objective on Domo from $85.00 to $91.00 and gave the stock a “buy” rating in a research report on Thursday, March 18th.
+UBS Group upgraded Domo from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $40.00 to $90.00 in a research report on Monday, March 22nd.
+Finally, Credit Suisse Group lifted their price objective on Domo from $45.00 to $65.00 and gave the stock a “neutral” rating in a research report on Friday, January 15th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and five have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $76.86.

-In other news, EVP Catherine Wong sold 4,000 shares of the stock in a transaction on Tuesday, January 12th.
-The stock was sold at an average price of $61.92, for a total value of $247,680.00.
-Following the sale, the executive vice president now directly owns 141,548 shares in the company, valued at $8,764,652.16.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-15.52% of the stock is owned by corporate insiders.
+In other Domo news, EVP Catherine Wong sold 4,000 shares of the firm’s stock in a transaction on Tuesday, January 12th.
+The stock was sold at an average price of $61.92, for a total transaction of $247,680.00.
+Following the completion of the sale, the executive vice president now owns 141,548 shares of the company’s stock, valued at $8,764,652.16.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+15.52% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Parallel Advisors LLC purchased a new position in Domo in the fourth quarter valued at $30,000.
-Raymond James Financial Services Advisors Inc. purchased a new position in Domo in the fourth quarter valued at $208,000.
-United Capital Financial Advisers LLC purchased a new position in Domo in the fourth quarter valued at $216,000.
-Y Intercept Hong Kong Ltd purchased a new position in Domo in the fourth quarter valued at $225,000.
-Finally, Nisa Investment Advisors LLC increased its holdings in Domo by 9.1% in the fourth quarter.
-Nisa Investment Advisors LLC now owns 3,600 shares of the company’s stock valued at $230,000 after buying an additional 300 shares during the last quarter.
-Institutional investors and hedge funds own 68.13% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Parallel Advisors LLC acquired a new stake in shares of Domo in the fourth quarter valued at $30,000.
+Raymond James Financial Services Advisors Inc. acquired a new stake in shares of Domo in the fourth quarter valued at $208,000.
+United Capital Financial Advisers LLC acquired a new stake in shares of Domo in the fourth quarter valued at $216,000.
+Metropolitan Life Insurance Co NY acquired a new position in Domo during the 1st quarter worth $217,000.
+Finally, Y Intercept Hong Kong Ltd acquired a new position in Domo during the 4th quarter worth $225,000.
+68.13% of the stock is owned by institutional investors and hedge funds.

 About Domo